elcritch/sigils/docs/threading.md

 - Agents have a destructor (`destroyAgent`) that removes them from all subscriptions and listeners.
 Debug builds assert destruction happens on the owning thread (`freedByThread` checks).
 - Proxies break cycles on destruction:
-  - `AgentProxyShared.=destroy` clears the opposite twin's link under `lock`, removes it from the remote thread's `signaled`, and posts a `Deref` to drop the remote reference.
+  - `AgentProxyShared.=destroy` removes the proxy from the home thread's `signaled` set and posts a `Deref` to the remote thread to drop any remaining references.
   - Destroys local `lock` and `remoteThread` refs last.
 - The destination thread periodically cleans `references` via `gcCollectReferences()` (after `Deref`), removing entries for agents that have no connections.